The People's Best New Chef: Midwest Contenders

 Location: Milwaukee

-Why He's Amazing: Because, with a résumé that includes cooking at a Michelin-starred restaurant in France and several years with Michel Richard at Citronelle in Washington, DC, he’s luring Milwaukee diners out of their comfort zones with dishes such as coffee-and-chile-pepper-crusted venison served alongside cabbage and Bosc pear slaw.

-Background: Le Globe (Perpignan, France), l'Essentiel (Chambéry, France), Citronelle (Washington, DC), Mason Street Grill (Milwaukee)
+background: Le Globe (/sites/default/files/erpignan, France), l'Essentiel (Chambéry, France), Citronelle (Washington, DC), Mason Street Grill (Milwaukee)

 Photo © Greg Rannells